 If you’re still unsure about which poles to purchase, read the explanation of our trekking pole selection criteria and key considerations below.
 It provides a good introduction to the pros and cons of different trekking pole features and design choices.
 While brands like Leki and Black Diamond are much more expensive than no-name manufacturers, they really are higher quality and have very good warranties that can make them worth the price if you’re hard on gear.

-4. Leki Black Series FX Carbon Hiking Poles (Pair)
+5. Leki Black Series FX Carbon Hiking Poles (folding)

-7. Paria Outdoor Tri-Fold Carbon Fiber Trekking Poles
+7. Gossamer Gear LT5 Carbon Fiber Trekking Poles (ultralight)

 10. Pacerpole Dual Lock Carbon Fiber Trekking Poles